kubernetes-sigs/apisnoop/org/roadmap.md

     -   Explanation & Access to different release data
     -   Link to Conformance Office Hours Meeting Notes

-### The goal is to introduce the k/k gate in the next 4 - 8 weeks
+### The goal is to introduce the k/k gate in the next month or two

 ## ****Increase Stable Test Coverage****